danniliustat/bigcare/README.md

 **Installation instructions**

-You can find installation packages for PLINK and IMPUTE2 in your downloaded `bigcare-main`-`Tools` folder.
+You can find installation packages for PLINK and IMPUTE2 in your downloaded "bigcare-main/Tools" folder.
 You need to locate the corresponding program ZIP files that are suitable for your laptop system then unzip it before use.

     - To call PLINK or IMPUTE2 from terminal, please run this: